While I brace myself for the upcoming check-up at the maternity hospital, I vividly recall the pre-K health check-up.

 a) it’s so crowded and

-b) the open bins are full of spit, pee, poo and vomit 😛
+b) the open bins are full of spit, pee, poop and vomit 😛

 The first check was a physical one where his temperature was taken, his height and weight measured.

-You have to admire the Chinese nurses because they were all very calm and patient in the midst of such pandemonium.
+You have to admire the Chinese nurses because they were all very calm, friendly and patient in the midst of such pandemonium.

 Halfway through a check, you’ll find an anxious parent hauling their naked baby over to show diaper rash or some other skin rash or asking a question.

-Without losing their rhythm, they’d patiently answer the parent’s question and then go back to the check on hand 🙂
+Without losing their rhythm, the nurses would patiently answer the parent’s question and then go back to the check on hand 🙂

-Also, I had to take off his diaper (gasps of shock from the local Chinese to see a 2.5 year old boy still in diapers!!!) so that the nurse could look and feel the poor fella’s genitals…
+Also, I had to take off his diaper (gasps of shock from the local Chinese to see a 2.5 year old boy still in diapers!!!) so that the nurse could look and feel the boy’s genitals…

 When I followed the toddler to the back of the room, I came upon two nurses showing new mothers how to give their babies a massage.